IamNehalSingh/IamNehalSingh/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently Studying at NIT Warangal.
+- 🔭 HI it's me Nehal B-tech(CSE) Final year student at NIT WARANGAL .
-- 🌱 B-tch (Computer Science Branch).
+- 🌱 Having knowladge of **C++,Data Structure,DBMS,SQL,Java,Python,Operting system,Software Engineering,HTML/CSS**,.
 - 👯 I’m looking to collaborate on some great opportunity.
-- 🤔 I’m looking for help with the coading releated problem.
+- 🤔 Always ready to learn the coading releated problem.
-- 💬 Ask me about my goal.
+- 💬 Learn New Daily.
 - 📫 How to reach me:iamnehalsingh01@gmail.com
 - 😄 Pronouns: code with fun
 - ⚡ Fun fact: Eat Code Sleep Repeat